 It may seem as if Lana Del Rey, plagued by loneliness, feels like no one understands her besides the literary icons she prays to, but in reality, the songwriter knows she mirrors the timeless experience of the melancholic modern woman.
 Like the subjects of Sofia Coppola movies or Sylvia Plath's writings (the latter's name dropped in the track), her latest single, off the forthcoming Norman Fucking Rockwell, is an ode to this side of her and the unsatisfied, emotive woman yearning for more out of life.
 But as somber as the self-referential piano ballad is, she has hope that this apathy isn't everlasting, and as desperate as she sounds, you believe her.
 Simply put: This is pinnacle Lana Del Rey, and that's a beautiful thing.

-Self-love anthems are a mainstay of pop music... but no one does self-love quite like Minneapolis-bred rapper Lizzo.
-In her first single of 2019, "Juice," the sing-song hip-hop artist unapologetically touts how incredible she is, and she makes the case to give you every reason to believe she's telling the truth.
+Self-love anthems are a constant of pop music... but no one does self-love quite like Minneapolis-bred rapper Lizzo.
+In her first single from Cuz I Love You, "Juice," the sing-song hip-hop artist unapologetically touts how incredible she is, and she makes the case to give you every reason to believe she's telling the truth.
 Over a nostalgic, soulful funk beat, her track takes you back to the most indulgent of eras with its '70s stylings, further informing its decadence and convincing you, too, to let go.
 Like Lizzo, leave the boys in the DMs and instead fall for the woman in the mirror, and parade her out on the dance floor.
 With quips like "I'm not a snack at all, baby, I'm the whole damn meal," she may well inspire this kind of confidence in us all.

 Maggie Rogers, a folk-pop phenom who ascent into the ether with her viral success over the past three years, it seems wants to reclaim her narrative.
 Her name has been attached to Pharrell’s since the virtuoso played the recording artist one of her songs at an NYU workshop in 2016 and he adopted her as a mentor.
 But the singer, who dances with the cosmos in her lyrics like a 21st century Stevie Nicks and plays with electronic production with an ear for streaming success, should be heard as her own.
 And on her debut album Heard It In a Past Life track “Burning,” she’s on fire.
 The back track of jovial percussion feels primed for a festival finale song, but its in Rogers’ joyous delivery of being woken up, in a conscious state of living, that she’s heard as the bright name in pop that she is.
 In “Burning,” she’s lit a spark, and you’ll feel it too.